dalogue1/PicoDVI-N64_PCB/README.md

 ![image](https://github.com/dalogue1/PicoDVI-N64_PCB/assets/133064876/763a6812-2a31-4b81-8f16-87e49d605c8b)

-Test fit of an early version of the board
+Test fit of an early version of the board.
+The new version of the board has much smaller overlap to work with other versions of the N64 motherboard with wider screw mounts.
+Also, the flex cable needed additional space.

 ![N64_PCB_Fit](https://github.com/dalogue1/PicoDVI-N64_PCB/assets/133064876/a9b3f396-81b1-41a5-92eb-939396d21952)